Focinfi/godocserver/README.md

 ## godocserver

-This package aims to build golang html document server.
+This package aims to build simple golang html document server.

+`godoc -html strings` can build a html document for package strings, so that we can build some static files for reading documents offline.

+`godocserver` using ruby to do most work like running shell script, finding packages, writing files, and using golang to start a static server.

+Although this `godocserver` doesn't has many features like golang.org/pkg, with the power of vue.js and some changes of style.css, it is competent for providing well formatted golang document and package navigation.

 ### Screenshots
 Index